-- Prepare a Testing Plan including - Protocols for performance testing, established with EV partner, including tests for - Cell prototypes: focused on efficiency and temperature coefficient, to be validated by an independent third party; and - Panel prototypes: focusing on efficiency and W/m2 produced under relevant parking conditions, to be validated in line with industry standards. - Protocols for reliability testing, established with EV partner, including tests to evaluate some or all of the following: - Cell and module level reliability, determined by preset thermal and atmospheric stressing conditions; - Cell and module reliability under high heat and bright sunlight unique to vehicle conditions; - Module shade tolerance; - Aesthetics of the module, determined by metrics to evaluate shape, color, uniformity; - Shock and vibration tolerance of the module as determined by tests designed to delaminate the module or induce cracking and breakage; - Outdoor performance of modules at the Recipient's facility and at an independent third party testing lab; and - List of new required testing equipment. - Schedule for sample exchange with EV partners - Schedule for external validation of cell results at an independent test facility - Schedule for external validation of module results by independent labs equipped for testing curved modules e.g. the EV partners - Prepare a Flat Testing Plan including - Protocols for performance testing, including tests for - Cell prototypes: focused on efficiency and temperature coefficient, to be validated by an independent third party; and
+- Prepare a Testing Plan including - Protocols for performance testing, established with EV partner, including tests for - Cell prototypes: focused on efficiency and temperature coefficient, to be validated by an independent third party; and - Panel prototypes: focusing on efficiency and W/m2 produced under relevant parking conditions, to be validated in line with industry standards. - Protocols for reliability testing, established with EV partner, including tests to evaluate some or all of the following: - Cell and module level reliability, determined by preset thermal and atmospheric stressing conditions; - Cell and module reliability under high heat and bright sunlight unique to vehicle conditions; - Module shade tolerance; - Aesthetics of the module, determined by metrics to evaluate shape, color, uniformity; - Shock and vibration tolerance of the module as determined by tests designed to delaminate the module or induce cracking and breakage; - Outdoor performance of modules at the Recipient's facility and at an independent third party testing lab; and - List of new required testing equipment. - Schedule for sample exchange with EV partners - Schedule for external validation of cell results at an independent test facility - Schedule for external validation of module results by independent labs equipped for testing curved modules e.g. the EV partners - Develop a Performance Model by: